- Which states in the U.S. prohibit open carry?

 After learning if you are allowed to open carry in your state, the next step is to determine if you need a permit to open carry.
 Currently, you can open carry without a permit in 31 states, but openly carried weapons might have to be unloaded.
 15 states require some form of license or permit to openly carry a handgun.

-Will I be traveling through state lines with my gun?
+What if I’m traveling across state lines with my gun?

 If you plan on traveling across state lines with your gun in tow, you need to make sure the states you are traveling to & through honor the permit you received from your home state.
 Even if your home state does not require a permit to open carry, other states do.
 Your home state will still issue permits on a Shall Issue basis so that you can be law abiding.